byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 1. Place fresh Kefir Grains in clean glass jar and add fresh milk.

-2. Gently stir contents, cover with a secure lid, and let **sit at room temperature for about 24 hours, or until product thickens or sours to liking.**
+2. Gently stir contents, cover with a secure lid, and let sit at room temperature for about 24 hours, or until product thickens or sours to liking.

 Traditional kefir was made in goatskin bags hung near a doorway as to be knocked by anyone passing through and keep the milk and kefir grains well mixed.

-3. Straining Liquid-Kefir
+3. Straining Liquid Kefir

-Once Kefir has fermented to taste, separate the Kefir Grains from the Liquid-Kefir.
+Once Kefir has fermented to taste, separate the Kefir Grains from the Liquid Kefir.
 First, stir or shake to gain an even consistency.
 Placing a strainer over the open mouth of a wide container, pour the whole contents through the strainer.
 If necessary use a spoon to gently encourage the kefir milk through the strainer.
 Do Not press the grain into the strainer.

-4. Store the Liquid-Kefir in a clean airtight sealed bottle.
-Kefir may be consumed at once.
+4. Store the Kefir Milk in a clean airtight sealed bottle.
+Kefir milk may be consumed at once.
 1 to 2 days storage in the fridge or ripened at room temperature improves flavor and increases nutritional value.
 Vitamins B1, B6 and B9(folic acid) increase during storage.

-**Before the 'fridge' there was Fermentation.
-Kefir milk cultured and stored properly, remains safe to consume for Over A YEAR with No Refrigeration.**

 5. Wash the fermenting jar and repeat.